clobrano/clobrano.github.io/_posts/blog/2018-06-11-comunitheme-8th-stable-release.md

 The **Communitheme team** is happy to announce a new table release!

-This week release we have
+This release is one of the major updates in the last weeks:

 - A new sidebar/mainview color set, hope you like it as we do
 - A back to the future change for text selection
 - A subtle restyle for (disabled) switch